-The Guardian Labs—The Guardian’s branded content wing—was burdened with an inadequate story framework, system, and content strategy.
+The Guardian Labs was burdened with an inadequate story framework, system and content strategy.
 The existing framework failed to provide advertisers with the tools to tell compelling stories that matched The Guardian’s rigorous, tailor-made editorial standard.
-Like many publishers, The Guardian found the integration of tailor-made native content expensive, inefficient, and un-scalable.
+Like many publishers, The Guardian found the integration of bespoke native content expensive, inefficient and unscalable.

-How can The Guardian Labs deliver engaging branded content that readers will value as much as The Guardian’s editorial content?
+How can The Guardian Labs deliver engaging branded content that readers will value as much as editorial content from The Guardian?

 How can we build a system that allows repeated and expanded creation with each new advertiser?

 Readers will accept—and even enjoy—sponsored content only if it's thoughtful and compelling.
-We needed to give The Guardian’s advertisers the means to tell the stories that readers cared about, regardless of being sponsored.
+We needed to give The Guardian’s advertisers the means to tell stories that readers care about.

 Using the production of the first article to define a set of rules and modules, we incrementally grew the number of components.
 With each consecutive article came a new set of learnings, which we then fed back into refining the library of useful modules.